Rahadul2538/ec2-s3-backend-create-with-terraform/readme.md

 region         = "us-east-1"
 instance_type  = "t3.micro"
 ami            = "ami-0c55b159cbfafe1f0"
+What This Does:
+Overrides values from variables.tf.

+Provides the actual region, AMI, and instance type to be used.

 ✅ Step 3: Define AWS Resources (main.tf)
 This file contains the actual AWS resource definitions.